Physical Signatures of Supercritical Fluid Boundaries

-{\bf Velocity auto-correlation function (VACF).} Besides the signatures of the SCF state in structure and transport, the gas-SCF boundary can be also identified by pure dynamic probes, namely the onset of non-trivial memory effects.
+{\bf Dynamical fingerprints: velocity auto-correlation function (VACF).} Besides the signatures of the SCF state in structural and transport properties, the supercritical boundaries can be also identified by pure dynamic probes.
 We focus on the normalized VACF $Z(t)$ (Fig.~\ref{fig:gr}b), which satisfies, $\dot{Z}(t) = - \int_0^t M_Z(t-\tau) Z(\tau) d\tau$, where $M_z(t)$ is the memory function.
 Interestingly, the intermediate-time behavior of the VACF has been used to locate the liquid-SCF boundary (the Frenkel-2 line).
 In fact, at high pressures, the VACF displays a minimum after a fast decay; this minimum is gradually suppressed by decreasing pressure, which eventually disappears around the crossover pressure defined by the Frenkel-2 line~\cite{brazhkin2013liquid}.

 Here we propose that the large-time behavior of the VACF, but also the very short one incarnated in the so-called Einstein frequency, contain information that reflects the gas-SCF boundary.
-It can be shown that (see \textit{Supplementary Material}), when the memory function is $M_Z \sim \delta(t)$ (memory-less) or exponential $M_Z(t) \sim e^{-t/\tau_M}$, the VACF decays exponentially at large times, $Z(t) \sim e^{-t/\tau}$.
+It can be shown that (see \textit{Supplementary Material Sec.~\ref{sec:theory}}), when the memory function is $M_Z \sim \delta(t)$ (memory-less) or exponential $M_Z(t) \sim e^{-t/\tau_M}$, the VACF decays exponentially at large times, $Z(t) \sim e^{-t/\tau}$.
 However, this simple exponential form is consistent with our simulation data only below the $L^-$ line.
 Above the $L^-$ line, we find that at late time (up to the precision of our numerical data) the VACF is well-approximated by a stretched exponential, $Z(t)= A \exp \left[\left(- \frac{t}{\tau}\right)^\beta\right]$, with $\beta<1$.
-In Fig.~\ref{fig:VACF}b we show the exponent $\beta$, obtained by fitting the data with the stretched exponential form (Fig.~\ref{fig:VACF}a), as a function of pressure.
+In Fig.~\ref{fig:VACF}b we show the exponent $\beta$, obtained by fitting the data with the stretched exponential form (Fig.~\ref{fig:VACF}a), as a function of pressure (see \textit{Supplementary Material Sec.~\ref{sec:VACF}} for additional details).
 We find that the $L^-$ line coincides with the location at which $\beta$ approaches one.
-The theoretical origin of stretched exponential behavior of $Z(t)$ deserves to be investigated in the future.
+The stretched exponential of VACF (with $\beta<1$) suggests the onset of non-trivial memory effects beyond $L^-$, but its theoretical derivation deserves to be investigated in the future.